 - 1 1/2 cup shredded Mozzarella cheese

-Instructions: Place the macaroni, chicken stock, cream, salt, and pepper into the pressure cooker.
+Place the macaroni, chicken stock, cream, salt, and pepper into the pressure cooker.
 Set to High Pressure and timer to 7 minutes.
-(I think this time is perfect but you may want to adjust it depending on how “done” you like your macaroni and according to your altitude if you live above 2,000 ft.).
+(I think this time is perfect but you may want to adjust it depending on how “done” you like your macaroni and according to your altitude if you live above 5,000 ft.).
 Once the timer goes off, let the steam out of the pressure cooker manually, according to your machine’s instructions.
-Add the butter, milk, and cheeses to the pot and stir.
+Open it and add the butter, milk, and cheeses to the pot and stir.
 That’s it.
 Best Mac n Cheese ever.

-CRANBERRY MAPLE-GLAZED CHICKEN.
-Here’s a favorite recipe from The Federalist, that has autumn written all over it.
-It is so good, so easy and so Instant Pot friendly.
+Here’s a favorite recipe that has autumn written all over it.
+It is so good, so easy, and so Instant Pot friendly.
 I think you should make this for dinner tonight.

 - 2 tablespoons unsalted butter or olive oil